banach-space/cpp-tutor/README.md

 -------
 The intent of this tutorial is to give a quick overview of some of the most important and interesting features of C++, and to do so in a form of complete and self-contained examples.
-It focuses on modern C++ (C++11/C++14/C++17), but there are also some pre C++11 and C-specific examples for comparison.
+While it focuses on modern C++ (>= C++11), there are also some pre C++11 and C-specific examples for comparison.
 It's by no means complete - quite the contrary.
 It aim is to be:
   * **Concise**: the examples are short, yet complete - to the point.
 There's a source file implementing the `main` function for each [items](#items) and you can study it in complete isolation from other items.